Information about Arcada, contact details, the application process, course selection, accommodation, language skills etc.

 Introduction days are organized in the beginning of the autumn term, which you are expected to take part in.
 Only a short welcoming event is organized in the spring as the courses begin immediately.

-The International Coordinator will pre-book a room for you in a shared flat and will give you the necessary information regarding the student accommodation in the welcome e-mail.
-You do not need to take any action regarding accommodation before that unless instructed otherwise!
+If available, a room in a shared flat will be pre-booked for you and you will receive all the necessary information regarding the student accommodation in the welcome e-mail.
+If we pre-book an accommodation for you, you don't need to take any action regarding accommodation before that unless instructed otherwise!
 Please note that you can only apply for a room in student housing after the International Coordinator has pre-booked a room for you.
 Do keep in mind that rents in Helsinki are rather high.
 A room in a student housing costs around 470-580 euro/month.

 You will share the apartment with other international students.
 Everyone has a private room (about 12m2).
 The kitchen, bathroom as well as the living room are shared.
 All apartments are furnished and the kitchen is equipped enough to get started.
 The rent includes water, heating and internet.
 The rooms are rented on a fixed-term basis for the whole semester.
 The fixed-term period for the autumn term is August 15th-December 31st and January 1st-May 31st for the spring term.
 For students staying for a full academic year the fixed-term period is August 15th-May 31st.
 Priority will be given for exchange students staying for the full terms (eg. autumn, spring or full Academic year) as mentioned above.
 When available, an exchange student staying for a shorter period may rent a room but the fixed-term period will be the same as mentioned above independently of his/her date of arrival and departure.